 I am about to venture into an area where bloggers are not supposed to go – writing negative things about a product or potential partner.
-However, I feel that there is a need to honestly address all aspects of a product to ensure that my readers get the full picture.
+However, I feel that there is a need to honestly address all aspects of a product to ensure that my readers get the full picture, in this case the Beater Blade.

 Over three years ago, I wrote an enthusiastic piece about Beater Blade and said many good things about how it performed just as advertised.
 I became a converted skeptic and began to use the Beater Blade every time I needed to use the paddle attachment of my stand mixer.
 I can say that from then until now, I remain impressed with the results and overall function of the Beater Blade with my Kitchen Aid stand mixer.